 How to Use This Medicine

-- Swallow the capsule whole.
-Do not chew, crush, or open it.
+- Swallow the capsule or tablet whole.
+Do not break, crush, chew, or open it.

 - This medicine comes with patient instructions.
 Read and follow these instructions carefully.
 Ask your doctor or pharmacist if you have any questions.